lprichar/EasyLayout.Droid/README.md

 That's less code and easier to read plus there's some other small benefits.

-If you forget to add an Id to _image1, EasyLayout.Droid will throw a helpful runtime error.
-Also, EasyLayout.Droid always assumes every number is in Dp, so it automatically converts all literals for you.
+* If you forget to add an Id to _image1, EasyLayout.Droid will automatically add one for you.
+* EasyLayout.Droid always assumes every number is in Dp, so it automatically converts all literals for you.

 Incidentally, GetCenterX() is one of a couple of new extension methods along with GetCenterY() and GetCenter().